johndavidback/gdi-bootstrap/README.md

-gdi-bootstrap
+GDI Bootstrap
 =============

-Bootstrap basics for GDI Cincinnati
+The basics of Twitter Bootstrap for you to download and start to customize!